 Now open for entries, the 8th Annual A+Awards is celebrating the Future of Architecture, giving global recognition to forward-thinking designers forging new solutions for our evolving world.
 As part of the program, the “Future of Architecture” editorial series will highlight the growing trends that will help shape the built environment in the new decade.
 Enter the A+Awards now to be considered for upcoming coverage.

 Architizer’s A+Awards, the world’s largest awards program for architecture and building products, has a special theme this year — “The Future of Architecture” is aimed at unearthing the most forward-thinking projects around the globe, with a particular focus on architecture that responds to the most urgent issues of our time.
-The A+Awards is open for entries now, with an Early Entry Deadline of February 14th 2020, so be sure your firm submits its best projects before then to secure the lowest possible entry fee.
+The A+Awards is open for entries now, with a Final Entry Deadline of March 27th 2020, so be sure your firm submits its best projects before then to secure the lowest possible entry fee.

 The future of architecture is not worth considering without also considering the future of the construction industry as a whole.
 With a few exceptions, construction suffers from inefficiencies that detrimental not only to clients’ time and money, but the well-being of the environment.
 Material waste, high labor costs, long construction times and onerous levels of maintenance are just a few of the many consequences of today’s outdated building practices.
 It’s no wonder,then, many are arguing for modular construction to overhaul the industry.

-If carried out successfully, modular construction has the power to potential to revolutionize the building process, with factory-controlled quality, reduced construction schedules and a smarter use of materials make it considerably more sustainable than conventional techniques.
-The following A+ Award-winning projects were composed using this increasingly popular construction method, proving that the functionality of modular construction does not have to mean compromising on design:
+If carried out successfully, modular construction has the potential to revolutionize the building process, with factory-controlled quality, reduced construction schedules and a smarter use of materials make it considerably more sustainable than conventional techniques.
+The following A+Award-winning projects were composed using this increasingly popular construction method, proving that the functionality of modular construction does not have to mean compromising on design: